 Anne is married, with two adult children and one grandchild to date – two more on the way.
 Her husband ran a plant nursery until recently, and she has a 2-acre garden open to the public through the National Garden Scheme.
 She has supported many charities in governance roles, including Chair of the Writers in Prison Network, which provided residencies in prisons for professional writers, until it lost its Arts Council funding.

 She is now studying for a PhD at Oxford Brookes.
 The creative part of the qualification will be stories which explore how to begin.
-Her debut novel MEET ME AT THE MUSEUM will be published by Transworld on 17th May 2018.
+Her debut novel MEET ME AT THE MUSEUM was published by Transworld on 17th May 2018.
 Anne’s second novel, THREE WOMEN AND A BOAT, was published by Doubleday UK in Nov 2020.